SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/workday-source.md

 1. **Collecting**.
 The Source is actively collecting data from Workday.

-If the Source has any issues during any one of these states it is placed in an **Error** state.
+If the Source has any issues during any one of these states, it is placed in an **Error** state.

 ![Health and Status columns.png](/img/send-data/workday-error-state.jpg)